RomanNess/fundgrube-crawler/readme.md

 - Requests with a `limit >= 100` always return the first page.
 - Requests with an `offset > 990` return `422 Unprocessable Entity`, so you need to iterate over `brands` or `outlets` to see all `postings`.
+- I assume that `postings` are sorted by descending creation date in the API.
+  So it's possible to implement a "fast refresh" by cancelling the update when a page contains no new `postings`.

 ## Shell script